tgirke/GEN242/content/en/slides/slides_19.md

 ---
-title: "Building R packages"
+title: "Graphics and Data Visualization in R"
-linkTitle: "R packages"
+linkTitle: "R Graphics"
 description: >
 type: docs
-weight: 119
+weight: 118
 ---

 <br></br>

 To be posted.